Hypermediaisobar/hyperProxy/README.md

 supervisor example.js
 ```

-That will allow you to save changes to your proxy configuration and use them without a need to restart the proxy manually every time.
+It will restart the proxy automatically whenever you change your proxy/configuration file.

 ## Helper functions